Black Bean Soup with Urfa Pepper and Green Chiles

 - Remove the saucepan from the heat and laddle about 4 cups of the soup into a blender. (*If your blender is small, do this in batches.)
 Blend the soup until smooth.
 Be very careful!
 The steam will be hot.

-- Stir the puréed soup back into saucepan and stir in 2 tbsp lime juice.
+- Stir the puréed soup back into saucepan and stir in 2 tablespoon lime juice.
 Taste and add more salt and lime juice as desired.
 How much salt you need will depend on how salty your beans are.

 - Serve with the cilantro oil and other toppings.

 Urfa pepper has a moderate heat level that can vary a bit from jar to jar.
 When fresh, Urfa peppers are mild, but the heat level intensifies during the drying process.
 Taste your pepper to see how spicy it is and then add as much or as little as you like according to how spicy you like your food.
-I recomend a minimum of 2 tsp in order to take advantage of the flavor.
+I recomend a minimum of 2 teaspoon in order to take advantage of the flavor.

 Substitutions for Urfa Pepper: